-&lt;sup>9 IRZs are a GIS tool/dataset which maps zones around each SSSI according to the particular sensitivities of the features for which it is notified.
+&lt;sup>19 IRZs are a GIS tool/dataset which maps zones around each SSSI according to the particular sensitivities of the features for which it is notified.
 They specify the types of development that have the potential to have adverse impacts at a given location.

-- Monks Risborough.
-This will positively manage new development so that it conserves and enhances existing biodiversity within the buffer, supporting wider ecological connectivity. - 5.12 Overall, given the findings of the HRA (2019) and the relevant new Local Plan policies, it is considered that the Kimble Neighbourhood Plan provides a suitable level of protection for the Chilterns Beechwoods SAC, with any adverse effects resulting from site allocations appropriately mitigated against.
+5.12 Overall, given the findings of the HRA (2019) and the relevant new Local Plan policies, it is considered that the Kimble Neighbourhood Plan provides a suitable level of protection for the Chilterns Beechwoods SAC, with any adverse effects resulting from site allocations appropriately mitigated against.
 Further to this, the Neighbourhood Plan promotes local biodiversity protection and enhancement, delivering net gain alongside development where possible.
 Residual neutral effects are predicted in relation to this SA theme.